kumarlabgit/ESL-PSC/additional_code/README.md

 ## summarize_conv_multi_trait_benchmark_data.py ##

-This script perfroms the same summarization as the `summarize_conv_benchmark_data.py` script, but this is designed to summarize output from analyses of the random species combinations simulations for which only ESL-PSC were run due to computational constriants.
+This script performs the same summarization as the `summarize_conv_benchmark_data.py` script, but this is designed to summarize output from analyses of the random species combinations simulations for which only ESL-PSC were run due to computational constraints.

 ## TAAS_method.py ##